ircmaxell/prerano/doc/02-language_design.md

 You may notice that this is also possible by declaring `string|null`. `?` is simply short-hand for that (and results in the identical type expression).

+#### Pointer Modifier

+Pointers can be created by appending a `*` to the type declaration.

+    string*

+When this code is generated to PHP, it will be compiled as a PHP reference for outside calls.
+Inside of Prerano code, it will be implemented using an object to preserve type safety.

 #### Type Parameterization

 Some types (specifically complex types and classes) can support type parameterization.
 Type parameters are defined using `<>`.
 A few examples: